dallensmith/postgres-badmovie-portal/README.md

 **"So bad it's good"** - The motto that drives us all. 🎬

-*Current Status: Fully operational with 979+ movies (924 OMDb-enhanced with Rotten Tomatoes ratings), 508 experiments, dual-API enrichment, and counting...*
+*Current Status: Production-ready admin portal with 979+ movies (924 OMDb-enhanced), 508 experiments, and sub-1-second performance.
+Ready to evolve into unified public/admin React ecosystem.*